AMS 2404, 2405 Specs & Testing

 A. You're treading on dangerous territory.
 While the title of the specifications might be comparable, the processes, requirements, test methodology, sampling plans, etc. are typically quite different ...

 Just take EN for example: ASTM B733 [link by ed. to spec at TechStreet] divides electroless nickel into 5 grades according to phosphorus content; AMS2405 [link by ed. to spec at TechStreet] differentiates the electroless nickel it covers by using the term "LOW PHOS" in its title and states this as those EN's with 8% or less (this certainly isn't LOW PHOS EN as we know it today!); and the MIL spec makes no mention of phos content.
 Also, the MIL spec requires EN to have 100 hours of corrosion resistance while AMS2404 [link by ed. to spec at TechStreet] only requires 48 hours.
-So is EN per Mil-C-26074 [link by ed. to spec at TechStreet] or EN per AMS 2404 or EN per ASTM B 733 "equivalent" or "comparable" - NOT LIKELY!
+So, is EN per Mil-C-26074 [linked by editor to free spec at Defense Logistics Agency, dla.mil] or EN per AMS 2404 or EN per ASTM B733 "equivalent" or "comparable" - NOT LIKELY!

 I've turned your inquiry over to my Sales Engineer who will send you want you're looking for - we use an internal cheat sheet BUT we know the limitations!
 Tread carefully.